TobyCyan/Assistant-AI/README.md

     2. After cloning, users need to setup a PostgreSQL database and configure it to the config folder by matching the name and password.
     3. Run the XAMPP control panel and click on the "start" button for both Apache and PostgreSQL.
     4. If you wish to test out getting weather information from the AI Assistant, you will have to obtain an API key from OpenWeatherMap.org.
-    5. Create a .env file in the root directory, and add a Secret\_Key, a PORT, and the Weather\_API\_Key variable.
+    5. Create a .env file in the client directory, and add
+       - VITE\_EXPRESS\_API\_URL
+       - VITE\_CHATBOT\_FLASK\_API\_URL
+       - VITE\_WEATHER\_API\_Key .
+    6. Create a .env file in the server directory, and add
+       - NODEMAILER_EMAIL (Personal or Dummy email to send email)
+       - NODEMAILER_PW (App Password, 2FA required) - https://nodemailer.com/usage/using-gmail/
+       - PORT
+       - Secret_Key
+       - DATABASE (Database name, to be created in PostGreSQL first)
+       - DB_USER
+       - PASSWORD
-    6. In the /server directory, open server.js and insert the following code.
+    7. In the /server directory, open server.js and insert the following code.
-    7. Run "pip3 install -r requirements.txt" in the terminal of the ChatBot directory to install all python dependencies.
+    8. Run "pip3 install -r requirements.txt" in the terminal of the ChatBot directory to install all python dependencies.
-    8. For running the frontend, users may change directory to /client, run "npm install" in the terminal to install all dependencies, and run "npm run dev".
+    9. For running the frontend, users may change directory to /client, run "npm install" in the terminal to install all dependencies, and run "npm run dev".
-    9. For running the backend, users may change directory to /server, run "npm install" in the terminal to install all dependencies, and run "npm run dev".
+    10. For running the backend, users may change directory to /server, run "npm install" in the terminal to install all dependencies, and run "npm run dev".
-    10. For running the chatbot, users may change directory to /ChatBot, and run "python main.py".
+    11. For running the chatbot, users may change directory to /ChatBot, and run "python main.py".

 ### Project Scope